pgrady3/music-compression-web/README.md

 ### Compression Evaluation Metric

 Music is fundamentally subjective.
 Thus generating a quantitatively evaluation metric for our compression algorithm is very difficult.
-It is not possible to naively compare the reconstruced time domain signals, as completely different signals can sound the same.
+It is not possible to naively compare the reconstructed time domain signals, as completely different signals can sound the same.
 For example, phase shift, or small uniform frequency shifts are imperceptible to the human ear.
-A naive loss in the time domain would heavily penalize this.
+A naive loss in the time domain would heavily penalise this.

 ![Phase Shift](phase_shift.png)